Sharon Carter (Marvel Cinematic Universe)

 Sharon Carter is a fictional character portrayed by Emily VanCamp in the Marvel Cinematic Universe (MCU) media franchise based on the Marvel Comics character of the same name.
 Carter is portrayed as the great-niece of S.H.I.E.L.D. founder Peggy Carter.

 Following in the footsteps of her great-aunt, Carter joins S.H.I.E.L.D. as an agent, eventually working under the codename Agent 13.
-Under the orders of Nick Fury, Carter is assigned to watch over Steve Rogers as an undercover nurse, and assists him with taking down S.H.I.E.L.D. which had been infiltrated by the criminal organization Hydra.
+Under the orders of Nick Fury, Carter is assigned to watch over Steve Rogers as an undercover nurse, and assists him with taking down S.H.I.E.L.D. which had been infiltrated by the terrorist organization Hydra.
 Carter later joins the CIA but goes into hiding after assisting Rogers in the Avengers Civil War.
 After surviving the Blip, Carter establishes herself as the Power Broker in Madripoor, ruling the city's criminal underworld.

 VanCamp appeared as Carter in the films Captain America: The Winter Soldier (2014) and Captain America: Civil War (2016), and the Disney+ television miniseries The Falcon and the Winter Soldier (2021).
 She also voiced alternate versions of the character in the Disney+ animated series What If...?
 (2021–2024).
 Reaction to Carter was generally positive while her transition to Power Broker received mixed responses.